yugiona/yugionacoin/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to litecoin-core.
+This issue tracker is only for technical issues related to yugionacoin-core.

-General litecoin questions and/or support requests and are best directed to the [litecointalk.io forums](https://litecointalk.io/).
+General yugionacoin questions and/or support requests and are best directed to the [yugionacointalk.io forums](https://yugionacointalk.io/).

-For reporting security issues, please contact the Litecoin developers on the #litecoin-dev Freenode IRC channel or alternatively you can email us at contact@litecoin.org.
+For reporting security issues, please contact the Yugionacoin developers on the #yugionacoin-dev Freenode IRC channel or alternatively you can email us at contact@yugionacoin.org.

 ### Describe the issue